Shai Halevi

 Shai Halevi (שי הלוי; born 1966) is a computer scientist who works on cryptography research at Amazon Web Services.

 Born in Israel in 1966, Halevi received a B.A. and M.Sc. in computer science from the Technion, Israel Institute of Technology in 1991 and 1993.
 He received his Ph.D. in computer science from Massachusetts Institute of Technology in 1997 and then joined IBM's Thomas J. Watson Research Center, where he was a principal research staff member until 2019.
-Between 2019 and 2023, he has been a research fellow at Algorand Foundation, a blockchain startup founded by Silvio Micali.
+Between 2019 and 2023, he was a research fellow at Algorand Foundation, a blockchain startup founded by Silvio Micali.

 Research

 Shai Halevi's research interests are in cryptography and security.
 He has published numerous original technical research papers, three of which were awarded the IBM Pat Goldberg memorial best-paper award (in 2004, 2012, and 2013).

 Notable contributions by Shai Halevi include: